TRINUG-Meetup/ASP_NET_Core_Sig/Session1/README.md

-This is a File -> New Project... in Visual Studio 2015 (specifically a .NET Core Web App, using the Web App template, No Auth, No Azure)
+This is a File -> New Project... in Visual Studio 2015 (specifically a .NET Core Web App, using the Web App template, No Auth, No Azure).
+Or you can create a new directory, cd into it and then dotnet -new -t Web on the command-line to create an new web project.

-After that, I dropped in ChoreRepository.cs
+After that, I dropped in ChoreRepository.cs, you can download it from this repository.

 I modified Startup.cs, adding .AddSingleton line as shown below:
 ```